All Episodes

 Cost per thousand.

-Oh what they're doing is taking the ad they place on CNN, and then they're buying it, and it's not, it doesn't cost much because there isn't any audience.
+But what they're doing is taking the ad they place on CNN and then they're buying it saying it's not, it doesn't cost much because there isn't any audience.

 They're buying it somewhere else.

-They're they're they're packaging all kinds of different places to reach the audience.
+They're packaging all kinds of different places to reach the audience.

 But these ads are just ads that make impressions.

-They're not results or they're not they're not ads that you can measure their success the moment they run.
+They're not ads that you can measure their success the moment they run.

 There's not a phone number to call.

-There's not a sale on, there's nowhere the the the the um uh consumer goes to buy the product immediately.
+There's nowhere the consumer goes to buy the product immediately.

-If your image or brand type ad that's simple cost per thousand, you just you're just paying to get your your company name, your your image, whatever you want, in front of as many eyeballs as you can.
+You're just paying to get your company name, your image, whatever you want, in front of as many eyeballs as you can.

 It's called cost per thousand.